Craft beer distribution battle brews in Florida legislature

 By contrast, the Brewers Association counts 37 craft brew-friendly states - Texas and Michigan most recently - that permit beer makers to distribute their own beer under various limitations.

 "What it's doing is it's allowing all these new breweries to pop up.
-We're seeing more than a brewery opening per day," the Association's Gatza said.
+We're seeing more than a brewery opening per day," the Association's Gatz said.

-(Corrects spelling of Brewers Association director in paragraph 8 from Gatz to Gatza)

 (Editing by David Adams)